madcitymultimedia/wpseo-news/README.md

 Changelog
 =========

-### 12.9: August 17th, 2021
+### 12.9: August 10th, 2021
 Bugfixes:
-* Fixes a bug where a duplicate News section would be shown in the Yoast sidebar in the post editor when Yoast SEO Premium is active.
+* Fixes a bug where a duplicate News section would be shown in the Yoast sidebar in the post editor when Yoast SEO Premium is active in combination with WP 5.8.

 ### 12.8: July 13th, 2021
 Enhancements: